-Adobe Pulls the Plug on Flashweek-in-tweets-adobe-flash
+Adobe Pulls the Plug on Flash

 With rumors swirling, Adobe officially pulled the plug on Flash for the mobile Web Tuesday.
 In the real world, that left Flash developers struggling to figure out what to do next while Adobe partner Research in Motion scrambled to reassure its ecosystem that the Flash show would go on because, you know, there’s at least a couple of hundred BlackBerry PlayBook owners out there who were getting nervous.